resoai/TileBoard/README.md

 ### Events

 Events can be fired from Home Assistant to control TileBoard.
-Useful for automations to do things like opening a camera view if it detects motion, or turning the screen off on a tablet at night or when everyone leaves.
+Useful for automation to do things like opening a camera view if it detects motion, or turning the screen off on a tablet at night or when everyone leaves.

-Events in HomeAssistant must be fired with `tileboard` as the event type, and a `command` included in the event data.
+Events in HomeAssistant must be fired with `tileboard` as the event type, and a `command` included in the event data

 ```js
 events: [